The Ranting Wren The Wren Forum Banner

 While Wal-Mart is busy changing into Walmart, it’s good to see Buy n Large is still the same old, comforting company we know and love!

-Fake websites promoting movies are nothing new, I think the BnL site is pretty damn clever.
+Fake websites promoting movies are nothing new, but I think the BnL site is pretty damn clever.
+[NOTE: Sadly, Disney has removed the BnL site, and it does not work at Wayback Machine.
+What a shame.]

 Oh, this is fun!
 It hits all the points I’ve been making about Indiana Jones and the Kingdom of the Blah Blah Blah.
 Lovely.